Why A Quality Extra Virgin Olive Oil Can Help You Tackle LDL Cholesterol

 Extra Virgin Olive Oil And LDL Cholesterol

-If you are looking to reduce levels of LDL (bad) cholesterol in your arteries and arm yourself against heart disease, including a quality olive oil in your diet is a great place to start.
+Olive oil can help reduce cholesterol.
+If you are looking to decrease levels of LDL (bad) cholesterol in your arteries and arm yourself against heart disease, including a quality olive oil in your diet is a great place to start.
 By substituting saturated fats for healthier unsaturated fats and polyunsaturated fats (both present in extra virgin olive oil) you are contributing to a reduced risk of the health complications caused by high levels of LDL (bad) cholesterol.

 Olive Oil: Why Choose It Over Other Saturated Fats?